PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: Intra-Frame Plane Query Learning

 \subsection{Inference Process of Monocular 3D Plane Recovery}

-In this section, we briefly discuss how to recover 3D planes from our plane-level predictions.
 For the $N$ plane-level predictions $\{y_i\}_{i=1}^N$ predicted by the network, we first drop non-plane candidates according to the plane classification probability $p_i$, leading to a valid subset of $K$ planes (\ie, $K\leq N$).
-For each pixel within the planar regions, we calculate the most likely plane index $\mathop{\arg\max}\limits_{i}\{m_i\}_{i=1}^{K}$ to obtain its mask id and thus obtain the final image-wise segmentation mask.
+For each pixel within planar regions, we calculate the most likely plane index $\mathop{\arg\max}\limits_{i}\{m_i\}_{i=1}^{K}$ to obtain the final image-wise segmentation mask.

-In this simple and efficient manner, we can use the network predictions to create 3D plane reconstruction of the input frame.
 Note that plane-level depths are not involved during inference and we use plane parameters and segmentation to infer planar depths.
 We experimentally found that this design also leads to more structural and smooth geometric predictions than that relying on direct depth predictions.